raaulm/Gmail/README.md

 # Gmail

 This code makes the download of Gmail accounts by reading from a config file (that contains user and password), writes the e-mails in files and makes a put in HDFS.
 It is also download attachments.
 The process occurs in parallel so like this it can be distributed for each node on the cluster.
+The code was meant to be executed in a scheduled way, so it was necessary to do a validation if it is necessary to download all the history of the account or just the new e-mails to solve this problem Redis is used to store the date from the last e-mail downloaded and comapares with the system date.